ivan-sincek/penetration-testing-cheat-sheet/README.md

 If you don't get any hits while brute forcing directories, try to brute force files by specifying file extensions.

 The following tools support recursive directory search and file search; also, they might take a long time to finish depending on the settings and wordlist used.

-Find out how to bypass 4xx HTTP response status codes from my other [project](https://github.com/ivan-sincek/forbidden).

 ### DirBuster